Nasdaq rises on tech boost as economic recovery cools

 The CBOE volatility index .VIX edged higher for the third time in four days.

-“The key is the VIX index, which has not yet reached levels that would suggest a continued strong move to the downside,” Cardillo said.
+“The key is the VIX index, which has not yet reached levels that would suggest a continued strong move to the downside,” said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.

 “So you might get a day of bargain hunting followed by a day of selling, but as the last days of September come into place, we should begin to see some sort of window dressing by institutions.”

-Big banks including Goldman Sachs Group Inc GS.N, Wells Fargo & Co WFC.N and Morgan Stanley MS.N rose between 0.8% and 3.8%.
-[US/]
+Homebuilders .SPHOME climbed 0.7% as sales of new single-family homes increased to their highest level in nearly 14 years last month.

-Nikola Corp NKLA.O, which is set for its biggest weekly declines ever, slumped another 13.7% as Wedbush downgraded the stock to "underperform".
+Nikola Corp NKLA.O, which is set for its biggest weekly decline ever, slumped another 10.9% as Wedbush downgraded the stock to "underperform".

-The S&P index recorded no new 52-week high and two new lows, while the Nasdaq recorded five new highs and 87 new lows.
+The S&P index recorded no new 52-week high and two new lows, while the Nasdaq recorded six new highs and 115 new lows.

 Reporting by Sagarika Jaisinghani and Devik Jain in Bengaluru; Editing by Arun Koyyur